Our story

 1993 - Birth of the one and only French Festival in Singapore (now known as the Voilah!
 Festival).

-2000s - Major cultural development
+2000s - Major Cultural Development

-2001 - Lien magazine is launched online.
+2001 - Launch of Lien magazine online.

-2003-2010 - Expansion of cultural formats: festivals, screenings, new audience programmes.
+2003 - Expansion of cultural formats: festivals, screenings, new audience programme.

 2005 - Major renovation and 10th birthday at Sarkies Road.